Access to Markets

 01 Jul 2021 - USAID Bureau for Resilience and Food Security, University of Denver and Peterson Institute for International Economics

 Resilience investments are increasingly focused on conflict-affected countries.
-USAID has developed a policy brief to frame this work.
+USAID has developed this brief to frame their work in this space.

 Reducing the Strain of Group Microloans with a Small Collateral Requirement